rmrk-team/EmotableEIP/README.md

      * @dev MUST revert if the lengths of the `collections`, `tokenIds`, `emojis` and `states` arrays are not equal.
      * @dev MUST revert if the `deadline` has passed.
      * @dev MUST revert if the recovered address is the zero address.
-     * @param collection Addresses of the collections containing the token being emoted at
+     * @param collection The address of the collection smart contract containing the token being emoted at
      * @param tokenId IDs of the token being emoted
      * @param emoji Unicode identifier of the emoji
      * @param states Boolean value signifying whether to emote (`true`) or undo (`false`) emote